jim245/cs386team1/Deliverables/Implementation 1.md

 Github (Github Desktop) - Used to share working versions of the game and build on it in turns. <br>

 ## Learning/Training
-YouTube Videos - Primary learning source, varied tutorials with in depth guides.
+YouTube Videos - Primary learning source, varied tutorials with in depth guides. <br>
-Internet Research - Websites can provide valuable resources for specific issues.
+Internet Research - Websites can provide valuable resources for specific issues. <br>

 ## Deployment
 N/A